hangulu/expandharvard/writeup.md

 The Dean of the Division of Engineering and Applied Sciences (SEAS, before it was a school), Venkatesh “Venky” Narayanamurti, said at that time that ["if his department continues to grow, it will need more space than Cambridge can provide." ](http://www.thecrimson.com/article/2003/10/22/allston-plans-announced-a-science-hub/) Now, Harvard and Allston are giving engineering that space.

-As engineers, we should be rejoicing, right?
+Engineers should be rejoicing, right?
 After centuries of being solely focused on the liberal arts, Harvard College has dedicated the time, resources, and capital to engineering.
 However, the centuries of dedication to the liberal arts, and the emerging dedication to engineering, do not come without negative side-effects.

 ### Physical Impact